cirosantilli/linux-cheat/net/README.md

     sudo tcpdump -SXn

-#wireshark
+#Wireshark

 Set of utilities that that capture TCP IP packages similarly to tcpdump.

-Analyses packages if possible, and presents them on a human readable way.
+Analyzes packages if possible, and presents them on a human readable way.
 For this reason this is an amazing tool to really understand everything that goes on your computer's network interfaces.

 Open source and cross platform (Linux and Windows).

 #netrc

 `$HOME/.netrc` is a config file that automates net logins (TODO: which type exactly of login?)

-ex:
+E.g.:

     machine code.google.com login <login> password <pass>

 #host

 A host is anything able to send and receive packages over a network: this includes workstations (computers) and routers.

 Can be specified by either